Types of Degrees Ophthalmic Technician Majors Are Getting

 Who Is Getting an Associate’s Degree in Ophthalmic Technician?

 At the countrywide level, the racial-ethnic distribution of ophthalmic technician/technologist majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Ophthalmic Technician/Technologist.
-About 0.9% of those with this major are international students.
+Ophthalmic Technician/Technologist appeals to people across the globe.
+About 2.7% of those with this major are international students.